Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 ## [1] "Total Number of ID Matches: 210"
 ```

-- The total number of matches after removing the NA's in the "Ranking" column in the "merge.data.final" data frame.
+- **Note:** The total number of matches after removing the NA's in the "Ranking" column of the `merge.data.final` data frame is 189.
+A total of 21 observations (or countries) were removed.

 ```r